MMichaelVdV/Brassica_segmentation/README.md

 # *Brassica napus* image analysis

-Segmentation of images of *Brassica napus* in the field using a deep-learning network based on *densenet*:
+Segmentation of images of *Brassica napus* plants in the field using a deep-learning network based on *densenet*:
 - "Densely Connected Convolutional Networks" <https://arxiv.org/pdf/1608.06993.pdf>

 ## Installation / Upgrading